 Materials and tools used to clean up a spill of chemotherapy or chemotherapy-contaminated waste must be treated as hazardous waste.

 Bulk medicine makes up a small portion of waste classified as chemotherapy waste.
 Most of the waste is paraphernalia used in the storage, preparation, and administration of chemotherapy to the patient, and sometimes bodily wastes from patients.
 So your chemotherapy waste may include

-They certainly can be, but remember there are two categories of RCRA hazardous waste: "listed" waste that contains one or more constituents on the list in the RCRA law, and "characteristic" waste that it corrosive, flammable, reactive, or toxic.
+They certainly can be, but remember there are two categories of RCRA hazardous waste: listed waste that contains one or more constituents on the list in the RCRA law, and characteristic waste that is corrosive, flammable, reactive, or toxic.
 The RCRA lists - P, U, F, and K - were written in the 1970s when the law was passed.
 At the time, there were few chemotherapy drugs compared to what we have today.
 Chemotherapy drugs explicitly written into federal code are Arsenic Trioxide (P012), Chlorambucil (U035), Cyclophosphamide (U058), Daunomycin (U059), Melphalan (U150), Mitomycin C (U010), Streptozotocin (U206), and Uracil Mustard (U237).
 Diethylstilbestrol, which is no longer used as a chemotherapy drug, is also on the U-list.